RSE-Cambridge/data-acc/dac-ansible/README.md

     ./create-servers.py -k KEYPAIR_NAME -n NETWORK_NAME > hosts

-Once the VMs are created, you can now use ansible to deploy the dev environment:
+Once the VMs are created, you can now use Ansible to deploy the dev environment:

     ansible-playbook master.yml -i hosts

-Note the above pulls the docker image johngarbutt/data-acc which can be pushed by doing something like this:
+Note the above pulls the Docker image johngarbutt/data-acc which can be pushed by doing something like this:

     cd ../docker-slurm
     ./build.sh
     docker-compose push

-Once the ansible has finished, you can login and try a slurm test:
+Once the Ansible has finished, you can login and try a Slurm test:

     ssh centos@<ip-of-slurm-master>
     docker exec -it slurmctld bash